iandonaldson/reproducible-dev-environments/README.md

 ---
 # This repository - a Datascience/LLM Reproducible Scaffold

-Reproducible dev via **Dev Container + venv + pip-tools**.
+Reproducible dev via **devcontainer + venv + pip-tools**.
 Designed for **GitHub Codespaces** and portable to other clouds.

 ## Quickstart (Codespaces)

-1. Open in Codespaces; the Dev Container builds automatically.
+1. Open in Codespaces; the devcontainer builds automatically.
 2. Dependencies are compiled & installed via `make bootstrap` (triggered by `postCreateCommand`).
 3. Run tests: `make test`
 4. Lint & type-check: `make lint`